FILMS

 This is Your Brain on Naked Mole Rats (Popular Science)

-I make imaginative science films, like the upcoming “scale: BRAIN” for Pioneer Works Science Studios.
+I make imaginative films, like “SCALE” for Pioneer Works Science Studios.
 In collaboration with executive producer, scientist, and author Janna Levin and animator Ramin Rahni, we consider the brain on three unique scales.
 Microscopic: nanometer-sized neurons, the domain of the invisible.
 Human: the world that we can perceive.
 Macro: a brain the size of a planet, a realm that can seem improbably vast.
 This is my Powers of Ten, but for the brain.
 (Coming in 2025)

 I create sponsored content—your brand, your story, your world seen through any editorial lens—like the “Driving With Scientists” series I made with the multi-talented Jason Drakeford for Popular Science and Continental.
 From pitching concepts with custom decks, to managing client relationships, to actually making the videos, my sponsored work at PopSci brought in over a half million dollars in revenue.